-In order to enroll in this track, students must be mentored by the MALS EO or a MALS DEO, who will provide advisement on the track proposal (in consultation with a MALS faculty member when appropriate).
-Students must submit a short (1-2 page) written proposal to the MALS Executive Officer outlining the proposed course of study, identifying courses that may be taken, and explaining why existing MALS tracks are not feasible for such a course of study.
-A short letter of support from the consulting faculty member may be included with the proposal.
-Final approval of the individualized course of study shall be given by the MALS EO.
+In order to enroll in this track, students must be mentored by a GC faculty member, who will provide advisement on the track proposal.
+Students must submit a request form and a short (1-2 page) written proposal to the MALS Executive Officer outlining the proposed course of study, identifying courses that may be taken, and explaining why existing MALS tracks are not feasible for such a course of study.
+The consulting faculty member must review the proposal and sign the request form before they are submitted to the EO.

 Examples of Possible Tracks in Individualized Studies: